alexisespinosa-uptake/OpenFOAMContainers/Documentation/Creation/CREATE_MPICH_OPENFOAM_CONTAINER_DOCKER.md

 # I. Create a MPICH-OpenFOAM container with Docker

-As mentioned previously, we are recommending to use Docker for building the MPICH-OpenFOAM container instead of using Singularity building tools from the very beginning.
-The reason for this is the "layering" approach utilized in Docker build tool.
-This layering keeps saved the different building steps defined in the Docker file into different layers.
-And when there is a need for modifying one of the steps of the Dockerfile for a new building, the previous steps are just recalled (not executed) for the rebuild (saving a lot of time).
-On the other hand, Singularity executes the whole definition file every time a rebuild is needed.
+As mentioned previously, we recommend to first use Docker for building the OpenFOAM container instead of using Singularity building tools.
+The reason for this is the practicality of the "layering" approach utilised in Docker build tool.
+This layering saves the different building steps defined in the Docker file into different layers.
+And when there is a need for modifying one intermediate step of the Dockerfile, all the previous steps are just recalled (not executed) for the rebuild, saving a lot of time.
+Once the building process has been checked for correctness, we then port the container into Singularity format to allow its execution at Pawsey's supercomputers.

 ## 0. Install Docker in your host machine